bytemomo/nautilus/README.md

 > Just as a note all the servers (or brokers) that have been tested and reproduced
 > via Docker are build with instrumentation **on** to potentially catch interesting
 > bugs while **fuzzing**.

+## TODO

+### General

+- [ ] Module that checks a selection of particularly interesting properties of MQTT

+### Scenarios

+- [ ] Create simple mqtt scenario to test the agents, should have:
+    - [ ] MQTT Broker (interchangeable: Mosquitto, Emqx, Nanomq)
+    - [ ] Use clients like (mosquitto_sub and mosquitto_pub) to simulate traffic
+- [ ] Create simple RTSP scenario to test the agents
+- [ ] Create a simple Purdue example
+    - First network (operational)
+        - [ ] 2 Broker MQTT that talks with other devices (1 weak and 1 strong)
+        - [ ] Device that have weak creds
+        - [ ] Device that have weak ssh
+        - [ ] Device that have weak telnet
+        - [ ] Device that have multiple vulns
+        - [ ] Device that is secure
+    - Second network (it)
+        - [ ] RTSP camera (fake)
+        - [ ] RTSP server (weak conf)
+- [ ] Fuzzing scenario, this is different as the targets can be pre-defined and can be accessed with more ease.
+We don't have only black box analysis (boofuzz) but also a gray/white box one (AFL++).
+    - Multiple brokers
+        - [ ] Mosquitto
+        - [ ] Emqx
+        - [ ] Nanomq
+    - Clients
+        - [ ] mosquitto_sub
+        - [ ] mosquitto_pub

+### Fuzzing

+#### Black box

+Black box fuzzing work by interacting in the legit way with the server/broker.
+Boofuzz, grammar based, is an implementation

+- [x] Black box fuzzing module for MQTT
+    - [x] Boofuzz - grammarbased
+- [ ] Black box fuzzing module for RTSP
+    - [x] Boofuzz - grammarbased

+#### Gray box

+Gray box fuzzing work by interacting with the SUT using harnesses, the major exponent is AFL++, to run this against the target the source code has to be available and has to be recompiled (AFL++ can be run also using qemu but this is out of scope).

+- [ ] Gray box fuzzing module for MQTT
+    - [ ] AFL++ - mutation based
+- [ ] Gray box fuzzing module for RTSP
+    - [ ] AFL++ - mutation based

+#### White box

+White-box fuzzing, also known as source-code fuzzing or clear-box fuzzing, involves full knowledge of the program's internal structure and code.
+It is often implemented using dynamic symbolic execution (DSE) or concolic execution, which systematically explore program paths by solving mathematical constraints on inputs to force the program to take different branches